SamHulme1/Project-4-online-store/README.md

 ---
 ### Bugs Left in Code:
-- To my knowledge there arn't any bugs left in the code
+- To my knowledge there arn't any bugs left in the code, there might be a few css bugs hanging around.

 ---
 ## Credits